Introduction to our Governing Body

 - To make executive decisions e.g. financial and staffing and building.

-The next Full Governing Body Meetings and Committee Meetings are published on the website calendar.
+The Full Governing Board meetings and Committee meetings are published below.

 CHAIR: Mr A Parker